Mardekaar/RefindPlus/BUILDING.md

 ### Background

-While Xcode provides a full development environment as well as a suite of different utilities, it does not provide all the tools required for TianoCore EDK II development as required to build RefindPlus on macOS natively.
+While Xcode provides a full development environment as well as a suite of different utilities, it does not provide all the tools required for TianoCore EDK II development as required to build RefindPlus on Mac OS natively.

-This guide focuses on using HomeBrew to provide the required tools but equivalent steps can be taken in MacPorts and Fink; which may offer better support for older versions of macOS.
+This guide focuses on using HomeBrew to provide the required tools but equivalent steps can be taken in MacPorts and Fink; which may offer better support for older versions of Mac OS.
 Substitute equivalent commands in as required.

 You will find installation instructions on the HomeBrew website (https://brew.sh)